yzy0080/CW_ICA/README.md

 6)MASS_7.3-60

-This repository contains three R code files:
+This repository contains four R code files:

+The tutorial on the CW_ICA method.
+The simulation results in the manuscript can be reproduced using this tutorial.

-The defined function "CWICA_fastinfo" is used for automatically determining optimal number of ICs.
+The defined function "CWICA" is used for automatically determining optimal number of ICs.
 The input arguments of this function are
 1) Number of repetitions: replicate (numerical value)
 2) Mixed signals: X (length of singal by number of mixed signals)